xoidlabs/xoid/docs/quick-tutorial.md

     // `$props` has the type: Atom<Props>
     // this way, we can react to `props.something` as it changes
     $props.focus(s => s.something).subscribe(console.log)

-    const alpha = create(5)
-    return { alpha }
   }, props)

   ...
 }
 ```

-> `useSetup` is guaranteed to be **non-render-causing**.
-Atoms returned by that should be explicitly subscribed via `useAtom` hook.

 ---

-This is all you need to know to start using **xoid**.
 In the following sections, you'll find more detailed explanation of the API.